sunnyrajendraraj/3D-Segmentation/README.md

 For visualizing the 3D rendered segments of the predicted organs, you can use specialized software or scripts to create a video demonstration.
 Ensure to capture the segmented organs in 3D and provide visual comparisons with the ground truth.

-To view a sample video of the 3D rendered segments, check [this demonstration video](video-url).